SACGF/variantgrid/classification/__classification_readme.md

 Each piece of evidence is related to an evidence key, can have a value, a free text note, and an explain (typically auto-generated text to describe if a lab uses that field in a non-standard way).

 ### ClassificationModification
 Classifications are constantly updated, and each set of changes will make a new ClassificationModification linked to the parent Classification.
-Some Modifications will be "Published" at a certain share level, published versions are the only ones that can be seen by users that don't belong to the lab that created the classification.
+Some Modifications will be "Published" at a certain share level.
+Published versions are the only ones that can be seen by users that don't belong to the lab that created the classification.
-When a classification is published at a certain share level, it can only be published at that share level or higher from then on.
+When a classification is published at a share level, it can only be published at that share level or higher from then on.

 ### ImportedAlleleInfo
 When importing classifications we use a combination of its genome build, c.HGVS (or g.HGVS) to resolve it to an Allele.
 We do this by first linking the classification to an ImportedAlleleInfo for that combination of data, and resolving that (if it hasn't already been resolved).
-This object also links to ResolvedVariantInfo which has cached representations of 37 and 38 c.HGVS values.
+This object also is linked to by ResolvedVariantInfo (one for each genome build) which has cached representations of 37 and 38 c.HGVS values.

 ImportedAlleleInfo also keeps track of if there were any resolution warnings or errors, and classifications associated with errored ImportedAlleleInfos will not be exported out of the system.

 ### Withdrawing
-Withdrawing a classification is simply a soft delete.
+Withdrawing a classification is a soft delete and can be undone.

 ### Evidence Key
-There's hundreds of potential bits of information that up the evidence in a classification.
+There's hundreds of potential bits of information that make up the evidence in a classification.
 Evidence keys are used to generate the web form and validate uploaded data.

 The evidence key determines which section of the form the field appears in, order, help text, and the type of field (integer, text, multi-line text, select, criteria) as well as some meta-data (such as ClinVar values, buckets for discordances).

-The Evidence Key configuration

 #### Criteria